antonbezr/Spotify-QuickTime-Player-Recording/README.md

   <img src="https://i.imgur.com/pL4lfih.png" width="616" height="399">
 </p>

 The script is able to capture audio quality in MP3 320 kbps (CBR) as can be seen in the spectral below.
 This is the highest audio quality for MP3 files.
+MP3 320kbps (CBR) has a frequency cut-off at 20.5 kHz which is consistent with the spectral.

 <p align="center">
   <img src="https://i.imgur.com/t0SpAzq.png" width="616" height="415">
 </p>

-MP3 320kbps (CBR) has a frequency cut-off at 20.5 kHz.